saumatya/road_to_summer_job/README.md

 ## Skills

 My skill set includes C#, ASP, .NET, REST API, SOAP API, SQL Server, JavaScript, HTML/CSS, Java, GIT, FinTech, Web Services, Azure DevOps, Linux, Android.
+My exploration extends beyond coding.
+I've dived into the world of database design and management and have practiced software testing using tools like Postman and Swagger.

 For more details about my projects and skills, you can explore my [GitHub Repository](https://github.com/saumatya).